 Occasionally we will become aware of a particular issue that is impacting our students – eg. an event at school or creating waves via social media – that we invite expert professionals to explore in a NOIZ session.
 If this is considered a sensitive topic all parents/caregivers may be required to give specific approval in advance for their student to attend this session.
 Alternatives will be provided for students who don’t receive permission for this teaching.

-To further invest in the community awareness and participation of NOIZ Academy members, we ask each dancer to participate with their crew in volunteer work twice per term.
-Ideas include serving food at Ronald McDonald House, performing or teaching in hospitals, at community events, Ronald McDonald House, a local school, gardening or picking up rubbish at a “Greening the Rubble” location; or anything else that helps and serves people other than the students immediate friends and family.
-Each crew or crew parent will need to discuss their idea with the Studio Administrator and arrangements will be made from there.
+To further invest in the community awareness and participation of NOIZ Academy members, we ask each dancer to participate with their crew in volunteer work at least once per year.
+Ideas include serving food at Ronald McDonald House, performing or teaching at community events or a local school, gardening or picking up rubbish at a “Greening the Rubble” location; or anything else that helps and serves people other than the students immediate friends and family.
+Each crew is encouraged to come up with their own ideas and discuss them with the Studio Administrator and arrangements will be made from there.